tiagodeluna/study-notes/AWS/README.md

 **Trusted Advisor**

 Trusted Advisor provides best practices and checks if all services in your account are in accordance to that practices.
 It checks the best practices in four categories: Cost Optimization, Performance, Security and Fault Tolerance.
+It helps highlighting, for example, underutilized EC2 instances and EBS volumes.

 ## Amazon EC2